-The School, along with The Roslin Institute, aims to make a real difference to animal and human health and our partnership with the Medical School is summed up in the ethos - One Health.
+We aim to make a real difference to animal, environmental and human health and our partnership with the Medical School is summed up in the ethos - One Health.

 We place a major emphasis on conducting high quality research and attracting world-class talent.